The following blog is an edited transcript from a presentation by Lior Weiss, VP Marketing and Business Dev., Celeno, filmed at Wi-Fi NOW 2019.

 Audience: Would you license the technology to folks that may not be using your connectivity chip?

 Lior: So, I think there is a little bit of a technical challenge there.
-Radar operation actually requires specific silicon related implementation.
+Wi-Fi radar sensor operations actually requires specific silicon related implementation.
 If you think about it, communication is a half-duplex operation, while radar is a full duplex operation, therefore, the architecture of the transceiver system needs to be a little different.
 So, right now it's offered only on our end.

 Audience: This technology could also potentially be used for things like gesture recognition, are you looking at that as well?